Benjamin Sisko: Character history

-Born in 2332 in New Orleans, Louisiana, Benjamin is the son of Joseph Sisko, chef and owner of the restaurant "Sisko's Creole Kitchen", or "Sisko's" for short.
-His birth mother was a human woman named Sarah.
-However, Sarah was possessed by one of the Bajoran Prophets (the entities that exist inside the Bajoran wormhole), and manipulated into marrying Joseph in order to conceive Benjamin.
-Sarah and Joseph were happily married until Sarah disappeared two days after Ben's first birthday, when the life-form left her body.
-She died in an accident several years later.
-Joseph eventually met and married another woman, who went on to raise Benjamin as her own son.
-Benjamin remained unaware of these events until well into his adulthood and long after he had otherwise made contact with the Bajoran Prophets.
-Ben has a sister named Judith, and at least two brothers.
+Born in 2332 in New Orleans, Louisiana, Benjamin is the son of Joseph Sisko and a human woman named Sarah, who was possessed by a Bajoran Prophet, in order to conceive Benjamin.
+Sarah disappeared a short time later, when the prophet left her body, and died in an accident several years later.
+Joseph eventually met and married another woman, who raised Benjamin as her son.
+Benjamin remained unaware of these events until well into his adulthood.
+Sisko loves baseball, a sport that has largely disappeared by the 24th century but is kept alive by a small group of aficionados.

 Sisko entered Starfleet Academy in 2350.
 During his sophomore year, he was in a field-study assignment on Starbase 137.
 He met a woman named Jennifer in Babylon, New York, on Gilgo Beach, shortly after graduating from the Academy.
 The two eventually wed and had a son named Jake.
+As a Starfleet officer coming up through the ranks, Sisko was mentored by Curzon Dax, a joined Trill serving as ambassador to the Klingon Empire.